Euro20179/tpick/README.md

     - [x] RGB
     - [ ] CYMK
     - [x] ANSI 256 color selection pannel
+- [x] Ability to input number for slider
 - [x] Swap between different outputs
   - [ ] Let user pick from some kind of menu instead of cycling (or both)
   - [ ] Option to display all outputs at once